 The Bottle Your Brilliance Blog

-Every week, or thereabouts, you’ll find super-useful posts and videos on bottling your brilliance in words, connecting with your customers and breaking through to the next stage of growth.
+Every fortnight, or thereabouts, you’ll find super-useful posts and videos on bottling your brilliance in words, connecting with your customers and breaking through to the next stage of growth.

-Sign up on the right for more ideas once a month by email and to grab my go-to formula for creating a magnetic message.
+Sign up on the right for very occasional emails and to grab my go-to formula for creating a magnetic message.

 In light of the UK’s referendum decision to leave the EU, there has been a sickening rise in racist attacks and intimidation towards both Europeans living in the UK and non-white Britons.